DataDog/integrations-extras/webassembly-observe-sdk/README.md

 In order to connect the SDK and Adapter to your Datadog Agent, you must have the following information ready:

 1. Your Datadog Agent host URL
-2. The service name of the application where the SDK & Adapter are imported
+2. The service name of the application where the SDK and Adapter are imported.

 ### Validation